 Confronting perspectives on evaluation – beyond funding

-This Experts’ Group meeting on 12 December in Brussels will bring together academics, researchers, consultants, European Networks funded by the Creative Europe programme and Project Leaders of Creative Europe, Erasmus + and Horizon 2020 projects.
-It will build on the progress achieved from previous meetings in Brussels, Potsdam, Manchester, Antwerp, Maastricht, Zagreb, and Lucca.
+This Experts’ Group meeting on 12 December in Brussels brought together academics, researchers, consultants, European Networks funded by the Creative Europe programme and Project Leaders of Creative Europe, Erasmus + and Horizon 2020 projects.
+It built on the progress achieved from previous meetings in Brussels, Potsdam, Manchester, Antwerp, Maastricht, Zagreb, and Lucca.

-Objectives of the day: The ENCATC working group on evaluation of transnational cultural projects invites researchers, trainers, Projects Leaders of Creative Europe cooperations and networks, cultural managers, policies makers and officers from European Commission to confront their views and perspectives on evaluation.
-After previous working sessions on different topics since 2016 (audiences, events, festivals, networks, evaluation methodology, education) in Brussels, Potsdam, Manchester, Antwerp, Maastricht, Zagreb and Lucca, the working group would like to identify consensus and dissensus, common objectives and values and fondamental differences on evaluation expectations and practices from three different perspectives: practitioners, public funders and academics.
+The ENCATC working group on evaluation of transnational cultural projects invited researchers, trainers, Projects Leaders of Creative Europe cooperations and networks, cultural managers, policies makers and officers from European Commission to confront their views and perspectives on evaluation.
+After previous working sessions on different topics since 2016 (audiences, events, festivals, networks, evaluation methodology, education) in Brussels, Potsdam, Manchester, Antwerp, Maastricht, Zagreb and Lucca, the working group discusses to identify consensus and dissensus, common objectives and values and fundamental differences on evaluation expectations and practices from three different perspectives: practitioners, public funders and academics.

 The Working Group on Evaluation is an initiative of ENCATC.
 This meeting is hosted by Europa Nostra.